rontarrant/gtkDcoding/docs/_posts/2019-08-30-0066-toolbar-basics.md

 } // class PasteToolButton
 ```

 Notice that this is where we hook up the signal.
 If you try hooking it up to the embedded `Button`, it’ll get lost in the hierarchy because `ToolButton` doesn’t inherit the `getChild()` function.
+Also, clicking on the embedded `Label` is addressed automatically when we hook up the `ToolButton`'s signal.

 *Note: There are two other overloads of the `ToolButton` constructor, but as mentioned earlier, because the `StockID` enum has been deprecated, they won’t do much to future-proof applications.
 And since* GTK 4.0 *is just around the corner, we’re better off leaving them alone.*

-###The Toolbar Class
+### The Toolbar Class

 Here’s what it looks like: